Alimony

 Understanding the Different Types of Alimony in Massachusetts

 General Term Alimony: Usually awarded for a specific duration, this type helps support a spouse as they work toward financial independence.
-The duration generally depends on the length of the marriage:
+The duration generally depends on the length of the marriage.
+The general term alimony may be modified in the future, contingent on changes in circumstances, such as employment status or financial need.

 General term alimony generally ends if either party dies, the recipient remarries, or the paying spouse reaches full retirement age.